portainer/portainer/CONTRIBUTING.md

 # Contributing Guidelines

-Some basic conventions for contributing to this project.
+Some basic conventions for contributing to this proje

 ## General